-I am a Lecturer (equivalent to Assistant Professor in North America) in Economics at the University of Exeter Business School and a Research Affiliate at the Oxford Centre for the Analysis of Resource Rich Economies (OxCarre) at the University of Oxford.
+I am a Senior Lecturer (equivalent to a tenured Assistant Professor in North America) in Economics at the University of Exeter Business School and a Research Affiliate at the Oxford Centre for the Analysis of Resource Rich Economies (OxCarre) at the University of Oxford.

 My research focuses on solutions to environmental problems in a globalized world.
 As such, my work incorporates insights from international trade into environmental economics.
 Moreover, I study how to sustainably manage fisheries and communal forests.
 I am a co-investigator in the multi-million UKRI-funded NetZeroPlus project.
 The project investigates how planting of woodlands can best support the UK Government’s commitment to achieving ‘net zero’ greenhouse gas emissions by 2050.

-My work combines economic theory with empirical data analysis using micro-econometric methods, randomized controlled trials and lab experiments.
+My work combines economic theory with empirical data analysis using micro-econometric methods, randomized control trials and lab experiments.